Bassel-Sadek/MTC/TransitSkims.md

 |ivtCOM	|Commuter rail in-vehicle time (modes 130 through 139), time (minutes x 100)|
 |ivtFerry	|Ferry in-vehicle time (modes 100 through 109), time (minutes x 100)|

+A complete list of transit mode definitions can be found in [[TransitModes]].

+More information about walk access time, walk egress time and auxiliary walk time can be found in [[TransitNetworkCoding]].